gldog/anonymize_jira_users/README.md

   still active, or has been deleted."
 [1].
 - Limitations: "Personal data might still appear in the issue history, which shows all past activity on an issue."
 [1].

+Remark: I can't get anonymization of deleted users running in Jira versions before 8.10, neither in the admin-UI nor with the REST-API.
+The anonymization-dialog shows:
+_The user named 'jojo' does not exist_.

 **Jira 8.8, released 19 March 2020**